 They work wonderfully in elections, too.

-It is easier to ridicule an opponent than debate him; far simpler to demonize someone on the other side than to defend the ideas of yours.
+It is easier to ridicule opponents than debate them; far simpler to demonize someone on the other side than to defend the ideas of yours.
 Better yet, just make up an insulting nickname for each of your political opponents and keep using it until it becomes ingrained in the minds of your followers.
-(Crooked Hillary, Lyin’ Ted, Pocahontas, Low IQ Maxine, Little Marco — sound familiar?)
+(Crooked Hillary, Lyin’ Ted, Pocahontas, Sleepy Joe — sound familiar?)

 In fact, a simple summary of the new rules of our politics is that the winner is the one who stays on the attack.
 The loser is the one who pauses to consider the other side’s point of view and tries to engage in a civilized debate over the issues.

 No time for that when acting like a 4th-grade bully works better.

 (Portions of this editorial have appeared previously in The Maui News.)